itsektionen/songlist/songs/226_Jungle_Punsch.md

 I’m sorry if it does deter.
 I’d rather take a Grönstedt’s Blue,
 A Cederlund’s or Flagg Punsch too—
-Do you have some pure Platin
+Do you have some pure Platin?

 I love all punsch,
 Give me some punsch and I’ll be yours.